johannschopplich/nuxt-api-party/docs/guides/cookie-forwarding.md

 # Cookie Forwarding

-Many APIs require authentication through cookies rather than headers.
-This is common with Single Sign-On (SSO) systems, session-based authentication, or APIs that use HTTP-only cookies for security.
-Nuxt API Party automatically forwards cookies from the client request to your API endpoints.
+Many APIs authenticate through cookies rather than headers – Single Sign-On systems, session-based authentication, or APIs that keep their session in an HTTP-only cookie.
+Nuxt API Party can forward the cookies of the incoming browser request to such an endpoint.

-When enabled, Nuxt API Party includes all cookies from the original request when making proxy calls to your API.
-This ensures authentication cookies, session IDs, and other cookie-based data are properly transmitted to your backend services.

-Enable cookie forwarding by setting the `cookies` option to `true` per endpoint:
+Cookie forwarding is off by default and enabled per endpoint:

 ::: code-group
 ```ts [nuxt.config.ts]